stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 ## Installation

-The installation process takes about 5 ninutes.
+The installation process takes about 5 minutes.
 To install openpanel follow these steps:

 1. Log in to your new server;
 - as root via SSH or